Async-Devs/agriventure-express-web-frontend/README.md

 ## Description:

 In this project user can view agriculture data of the country, add agriculture data to the system.
-Also there is a marketplace for agriculture products where buyers can bid for crop yeilds.
+This data adding is done by officer.
+These data is provided by farmers in the country.
+Officers can add farmers to the system.
+Also there is a marketplace for agriculture products.
+These products are added to the marketplace by producers in the system with a minimum bid value.
+In order to bid for these products, a user has to sign up as a buyer.

 ## Prerequisites: